Whatever Makes You Happy

 I am very open about my hair loss with friends, because it has bothered me for so long.
 Let me tell you: there is something to the fact that the truth will set you free.
 Most often my friends say they don’t notice and don’t care.
 They tell me things…give me compliments and they show me kindness and love.
 I painstakingly point out my balding areas without shame and they look, and say, “OK” or “Oh, I see.”
 And then we move on.
 It's the same with my man.
 He has never once shamed or humiliated me about my vulnerability.
 He doesn’t care about it.
 He cares about me, our kids and our lives together.

 This vulnerability thing works both ways.
 There you are afraid and ashamed of yourself because of what you think people are thinking of you.
 And your friends and loved ones are nervous and afraid to mention anything to you because they don’t want to hurt your feelings.
-Then we live in this Shame Exchange that is not helping anyone MOVE ON from this issue.
-Sometimes, it's the unspoken that keep women from trying a new product or saying, it's time for a wig.
+We live in this Shame Exchange that is not helping anyone MOVE ON from this issue.
+Sometimes, it's the unspoken that keeps women from trying a new product or saying, it's time for a wig.

 My advice is always the same: